brianmuturi2/user-management/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Recommendation

+Table filter violates open for extension closed for modification principle.
+I would refactor this given more time.